Employee Resource Groups: Examples & Best Practices

 • Overcoming resistance and skepticism from leadership or colleagues

-• Ensuring representation and inclusivity within employee resource groups
+• Ensuring representation and inclusivity within an ERG

 • Addressing potential conflicts or tensions within employee resource groups

-Providing the resources and support needed for employee resource groups to thrive is another challenge that can be addressed when the ERG is created.
+Providing the resources and support needed for an ERG to thrive is another challenge that can be addressed when the ERG is created.
 You need to be aware of what the ERG will need in terms of funding, physical and human resources, mentoring and development structures and more—and make a clear commitment to provide the support needed for success.

 Enhance Your Employee Resource Groups with Chronus Software